Here's what we know about Tiger Woods' car wreck and injuries | NewsChannel 3-12

 “He was able to communicate, and he was conscious,” Villanueva said.

-Gonzalez, the first responder at the scene, said he kept Woods talking until the fire crews arrived.
+Gonzalez, the first responder at the scene, said he kept Woods talking until the fire crews arrived to free him.

-A compound fracture “is an open fracture, and the bone actually protrudes from the skin — something that would have been noticeable at the time of the injury and … something that obviously needs to be treated very quickly,” CNN Medical Correspondent Dr. Sanjay Gupta said.

-“Mr. Woods suffered significant orthopaedic injuries to his lower right extremity that were treated during emergency surgery,” Dr. Anish Mahajan, chief medical officer at Harbor-UCLA Medical Center, said in a statement that was posted on Woods’ Twitter account.
+After being taken to the hospital, he underwent a lengthy emergency surgery on his lower right leg and ankle at the Harbor-UCLA Medical Center, a statement on his Twitter account said.

+The leg fractures were “comminuted,” meaning the bone was broken into more than two parts, and “open,” meaning the broken bone was exposed to open air, creating risk of an infection, Chief Medical Officer Dr. Anish Mahajan said in the statement.

-“(O)pen fractures affecting both the upper and lower portions of the tibia and fibula bones were stabilized by inserting a rod into the tibia,” he added.
-“Additional injuries to the bones of the foot and ankle were stabilized with a combination of screws and pins.
-Trauma to the muscle and soft-tissue of the leg required surgical release of the covering of the muscles to relieve pressure due to swelling.”
+Orthopedic trauma specialists inserted a rod into his tibia to stabilize both the tibia and fibula bones, stabilized the foot and ankle bones with a combination of screws and pins, and relieved pressure to the muscle and soft tissue of his leg by surgically releasing the covering of the muscle, Mahajan said.

-A statement on Woods’ Twitter account said he was awake and responsive after a “long surgical procedure.”
+The decision to surgically release the covering of the muscle suggests Woods may have been at risk of “compartment syndrome,” an issue common after crush injuries when pressure builds up to such a dangerous level that it can cut off blood flow.

+Having seen the damage at the crash site, Villanueva said it was “nothing short of a miracle” that Woods was alive.
+Woods was wearing a seat belt, which may have saved his life.

 What type of car was Woods driving?